 Grammarly is a technology company offering various applications aimed at improving people’s writing style and grammatical correctness.
-The tool is available through browser extensions, apps, their online editor as well as though a Microsoft Word plugin.

-How Does Grammarly Work?
+How Grammarly Works

 Furthermore, Grammarly has features that improve the writer’s conciseness, tone, writing clarity, delivery style, and vocabulary.